mihalyTothUni/Game_Of_Life/README.md

 # Instructions
 UI is pretty self explanatory, make sure to hit "Load" after selecting a ruleset / sim as they are not loaded immediately upon selection

+I plan to add a simple click-and-run version, until that the vscode launch config is available for ease of use